TencentBlueKing/blueking-paas/webfe/package_vue/src/assets/md/en/nameservers.md

-This configuration item can be defined in two ways: through an online form or in the application description file `app_desc.yaml` in the code repository.
+This configuration item can be defined in two ways: through an online form or the application description file.
 It is recommended to use the application description file for definition.

 #### Online Form

-For applications deployed via the image repository, you can directly add domain resolution rules on the page, which will take effect after saving and redeploying.
+For applications deployed via the image repository, you can directly add additional DNS servers on the page, which will take effect after saving and redeploying.

 #### Application Description File